Our Technology

 Screening with science.

-The IVF journey: A new way forward
+The IVF journey: A new path forward

-PGT-A has made important strides, yet one fact remains: nearly 45% of embryos considered ‘chromosomally normal’ still don’t result in pregnancy, a rate that has stayed the same for years.
-2
+Preimplantation Genetic Testing for Aneuploidy (PGT-A) has made important strides, yet one fact remains: nearly 45% of embryos considered 'chromosomally normal' still don’t result in live birth – a rate that has stayed the same for years.
+1 , 2

 The Role of Genetics

 When a transfer doesn’t succeed, it’s natural to wonder, “Why did this happen?” or “Could I have done something differently?”
 But the truth is, it’s not the parents’ fault.
-We know from studying pregnancy loss, that at least 85% of pregnancy losses are due to the genetics of the embryo itself.
+We know from studying pregnancy loss that at least 85% of pregnancy losses are due to the genetics of the embryo itself.
 3

 Our technology identifies the key information needed for IVF success, providing clear answers when it matters most.
 In our validation study, six out of seven embryo sets included at least one embryo with no detectable risk of pregnancy loss or genetic disease, giving parents a confident choice for their first transfer.